Electrical contact: Form D contacts

 from Form C in only one regard, the make-break order during transition.
 Where Form C guarantees that, briefly, both connections are open, Form D guarantees that, briefly, all three terminals will be connected.
 This is a relatively uncommon configuration.

+Form E contacts

+Form E is a combination of form D and B.

 Form K contacts

 Form K contacts (center-off) differ from Form C in that there is a center-off or normally-open position where neither connection is made.
 SPDT toggle switches with a center off position are common, but relays with this configuration are relatively rare.

 Form X contacts

 Form X or double-make contacts are equivalent to two Form A contacts in series, mechanically linked and operated by a single actuator, and can also be described as SPST-NO contacts.
 These are commonly found in contactors and in toggle switches designed to handle high power inductive loads.

 Form Y contacts

 Form Y or double-break contacts are equivalent to two Form B contacts in series, mechanically linked and operated by a single actuator, and can also be described as SPST-NC contacts.